PhuongPham7112/yelp-clone/README.md

 # yelp-clone
-A data-driven Yelp Clone with various search functionalities, log in/register users
+A data-driven Yelp Clone with various search functionalities, log in/register users using Java, HTML, CSS, and MySQL